callumoriley/Portfolio-website/markdown/siphBiosensor.md

 ### Assembly

 Since we were extremely budget-constrained with this project, we hand-assembled this board using solder paste, a stencil, and manual component placement.
 This was helpful because it meant we weren't constrained with using components that could only be found on LCSC and it meant that we didn't have four extra devices that we didn't really need.
-We chose our SMD components to be relatively large (0805 minimum) since they were going to be placed by hand.
+We generally chose our SMD components to be relatively large (0805s or 0603s) since they were going to be placed by hand.

 ### Testing

-Once assembly was done, we
+Once assembly was done, we started testing everything.

+Because the actual photonic integrated circuit that we planned to use was not ready by the time we needed to test, we used a device called a Fabry-Perot Interferometer, which has a somewhat similar transmission spectrum to the ring resonators that the actual circuit will use (except this passes light at its resonant peak instead of attenuating it).

 Since I had mainly worked on electrical design, I spent a bit of time debugging the electrical issues that we encountered, but after that I mainly stuck around for moral support and help while our more firmware- and software-oriented members made everything work together.
 One fun thing I was a part of was writing a driver for our temperature controller ADC (MCP3561), which I really enjoyed because I didn't have much experience writing firmware before, so I got to learn more about how a proper firmware project is structured.
 We initially thought it wasn't working, but after several hours of debugging we found that we were just interpreting the output wrong

+Honestly, the final scramble to get this project done was some of the most fun I've had in engineering ever.
+Staying in the engineering buildings into the early hours of the morning with my friends breathing life into this awesome project and solving problems is a culmination of everything I thought engineering school should be, and it didn't dissapoint.
+Celebrating the little wins and of course the epic satisfaction of when the whole project actually started working are things I'll never forget.

+### Evaluation

+A huge portion of the work we need to do for capstone is not just building the thing, but proving that it actually works like we planned it to.
+Due to this project's inherent scientific nature, we got a bunch of excellent data to prove that all aspects of this project work well.
+I've chosen a few of the graphs that we generated during that process to share here.

+(insert picture of overlaid sweeps here)

+This is by far my favourite graph of the entire project, because it shows that so many aspects of this project are working together very well:
+- The PIC temperature controller is stable enough to control the temperature of the PIC across multiple wavelength sweeps
+- The variable wavelength laser driver is stable enough to sweep the wavelength in a repeatable way across multiple wavelength sweeps
+- The photonic analog front-end is sensitive and repeatable enough to capture the wavelength response of the PIC

 ### Conclusion